 Very good falafel if you need a cheap (comparably) meal on the go.
 We knew we had to go here when we were sitting outside at the Pasty Shop (see next entry) and overheard a guy talking about how amazing the falafel was at this place – the best he’d ever had.
 We’d definitely put it up there with some of the best – every bite is crispy fresh.

 These pasties are excellent.
-Not only do they have a couple vegan varieties, there’s one that’s less oily and more healthsome if you don’t want to leave feeling gross.
+Not only do they have a couple vegan varieties, there’s one that’s less oily and more healthsome if you prefer that!

 Also, after 5:30 they have a buy one get one free deal – practically a steal.
 They also have decadent looking vegan desserts that sell out quickly.